javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 });
 ```

 The idea is that a job done by the executor may have only one result or an error.
-(If you are familiar with other languages, you might be aware of data structures which allow many "flowing" results, like streams and queues.
-They have their own advantages and disadvantages as compared with Promises.
-But as they are not supported by the JavaScript core, we won't be covering them.)

 Further, `resolve`/`reject` expect only one argument and will ignore additional arguments.
 ````